satunr/COVID-19/README.md

 12. Age groups (0 - 85+) in brackets of 4 normalized by total population [10] (filename: source/Data_age.xlsx, feature name: age_to_, Norm_to_); we later group them in brackets of 20 for experimental purposes

-13. Peak infected (and peak date) measures the duration beyween first date of infection and date of daily infected (and death) peaks [10] (feature name: Peak Infected, Peak Death)
+13. Peak infected (and peak date) measures the duration between first date of infection and date of daily infected (and death) peaks [10] (feature name: Peak Infected, Peak Death)

 14. Testing measures the number of individuals tested for COVID-19 (before and after lockdown) [8, 12] (filename: source/Data_testing.xlsx, feature name: Testing, Pre-lockdown testing, Post-lockdown testing)